Practical Nursing H170605 (Full-Time)

 Children and other guests should not accompany applicants to the meeting.

-This meeting will be held at Erwin Technical Center in Room 222.
+This meeting will be held at Erwin Technical Center in Room to be determined.

 STEP 4 - Submit a PRACTICAL NURSING Admissions Packet to the Office of Student Services.